About Sabrina Wieser

-Running.
 “It is the activity of moving fast on foot, especially as a sport.”
 That’s what you’ll find in the dictionary when you look for the word running.
 For me running is so much more.
-It’s part of my life as a marathoner, creator and running coach in New York City.
+Running is so powerful.
+I’m an experienced marathoner, creator and a USATF certified running coach based in New York City.
+I got my certification as a running coach because my goal was to help others to love running by enhancing best practices when it comes to the running form, the right gear and the best possible training.

-I always thought that in order to be a runner you had to be born a runner – I used to run extremely slow and I hated exercising in general.
-Today I embrace running.
-As part of the adidas runners in New York City I’m part of a strong community to motivate other runners to become the best version of themselves.
-I’m chasing my dreams and goals in the city that never sleeps while supporting and helping other runners.
+I’m affiliated with Adidas Runners in New York City and thrilled to be a part of a strong community to motivate other runners to become the best version of themselves.
+I’m chasing my dreams and goals in the city that never sleeps while supporting and helping other runners to run their best.

 My expertise in long distance running